 For additional step-by-step research support, set up a Student Research Consultation.
 Staff will use your research questions to recommend databases and keywords, help you identify quality sources, and introduce you to citation software like Zotero and EndNote.
 These consultations are great for research at every stage in your academic journey at UCLA.

 If your course has required readings, see if they’re on reserve!
-The library can now loan out course materials digitally to accommodate remote learning.

 You can also find Course Reserves in CCLE under the "Library Resources" menu.

 Once you're done with research, you still might need help writing about what you've found; here are the Library and Cluster writing resources!

 Not sure where to start with an upcoming Cluster assignment?
 Or maybe you’re looking for feedback on a finished draft?
 Wherever you are in the writing process, your Peer Research & Writing Specialist are here to help!